Firstly the following information and different methods relate to extend Wifi.

-Methods We Used To Test Better WiFi Coverage
+Methods We Used Extend WiFi Coverage

-Method 1 was using the provided WiFi router from the ISP (ZyXel P-660HN-51).
+This first method was using the provided WiFi router from the ISP (ZyXel P-660HN-51).
 We tried elevating the router, changing channels, changing frequencies and had no luck getting coverage beyond the inside of the house.
 In some areas in the house, the WiFi coverage would drop.

-Method 3, I took to Facebook and asked my friends which WiFi router they thought has the best coverage.
+In the third method, I took to Facebook and asked my friends which WiFi router they thought has the best coverage.
 The two most popular answers were the Nighthawk AC1900 and the Nighthawk X6 AC3200 both by Netgear.
 Although the coverage did extend slightly with both of these routers, WiFi didn’t quite reach all areas we needed.
 I will say that network speeds on both of these routers was noticeably faster.
 My devices connected faster and pages loaded quicker.
 So if you need to extend your coverage slightly further or simply want a faster and more stable WiFi, I’d recommend either of these routers, hands down.

-Method 4 was flashing 2 Linksys WRT54GLs with DD-WRT while having range extender antennas on both routers.
+This fourth method was flashing 2 Linksys WRT54GLs with DD-WRT while having range extender antennas on both routers.
 After some semi-advanced configuring on both routers that took well over an hour, they linked up without issue.
 The coverage worked very well and extended to all areas we needed.
 Network speeds were also consistent.
 The biggest negative to this setup was the WiFi wasn’t seamless.
 At one end of the house you needed to be connected to Network1 while at the other end where the Network1 WiFi didn’t reach, you had to connect to Network2.
 This isn’t a problem with static devices like Roku’s, desktop computers, etc.

-Method 5 was Orbi.
+This final method was Orbi.
 I only recently learned about Orbi from my mom.
 I’m a techie, she’s not.
 It’s proof that no matter how old you are, you can still learn from your mother. : ) Orbi works similar to Method 4 where you’re connecting two devices to extend coverage.
 I was dreading the setup due to my previous experience with Method 4.
 However, the instructions were extremely simple.
 Setup was a snap (if non techie mom can do it, so can I).
 I was up and running with Orbi in less than 30 minutes.
 WiFi coverage over the desired areas was successful.
 The 1 router/1 satellite kit says it’ll cover up to 5,000 sq. ft.
 (464 sq. m.).